 Ocean acidification affected the red king crab immune system.
 Genes involved in neuroinflammation (microglial cell activation), viral response, and the innate immune system decreased with pCO2.
 OA can negatively impact the immune system in crustaceans (Hernroth et al., 2012, 2015; Meseck et al., 2016; McLean et al., 2018; Shields, 2019) and other marine invertebrates (Bibby et al., 2008; Hernroth et al., 2011; Liu et al., 2016).
 The mechanisms by which ocean acidification alters immune function are not fully understood, and could relate to energy constraints and malfunction of immune-related enzymes and signaling/recognition pathways (among other mechanisms) (Bibby et al., 2008; Liu et al., 2016).
 We find evidence that immunosuppression may in part be due to activation of the acute stress-response (Adamo, 2012).
 Genes coding for the octopamine receptors and a receptor for tyramine, the direct precursor of octopamine, were upregulated in OA.
 Octopamine is the invertebrate orthologue to norepinephrine, and is one of the key neurotransmitters that regulates the acute stress-response (Adamo, 2008).
 Increased expression of Orcokinin signaling molecules were also detected, which are involved in myostimulatory activity, but have also been implicated in the crustacean environmental stress-response (Zhang et al., 2015; Buchberger et al., 2020).
-Increased expression of stress-response mediating neurotransmitters indicates that RKC juveniles maintained a state of physiological stress despite long-term OA exposure (3 months).
+Increased expression of stress-response mediating neurotransmitters indicates that RKC juveniles may have maintained a state of physiological stress despite long-term OA exposure (3 months).
 Interestingly, the molecular chaperones (HSP70 and DNAJA1), which respond to a variety of stressors by refolding or facilitating the destruction of damaged proteins, increased in moderate OA but decreased substantially in severe OA, suggesting that either the crabs become too energetically exhausted to mount some cellular stress response processes or that some of those processes become ineffective as OA severity worsens.
 Further, it suggests that at moderate OA levels increased oxidative stress is damaging proteins, or that altered intracellular or extracellular pH affects folding patterns of proteins.
-Our findings suggest that ocean acidification induces the acute stress-response in red king crab, and may cause high mortality indirectly by making them more vulnerable to microbial or viral infections.
+Our findings suggest that OA likely induces the acute stress-response in RKC, and may cause high mortality indirectly by making them more vulnerable to microbial or viral infections.
 Furthermore, pH 7.5 appears to be beyond the level at which RKC is capable of mitigating cellular damage or fighting infection, indicating that the degree of acidification during rearing matters.
 Studies are needed that expose RKC to a range of pH levels alongside viral/bacterial challenges to understand the interaction between OA and infection.

 Processes that are more active in the OA-environment

 Gene activity that was upregulated in OA-reared crabs was more targeted, with only a handful of enriched processes (Figure 4).
 OA triggered a heavy investment in transcriptional regulation at multiple levels of transcriptional control.
-DNA methylation and histone demethylase activity was upregulated in OA-exposed crab, which are epigenetic mechanisms that controls transcription through changes to chromatin structure and DNA accessibility (Gibney and Nolan, 2010).
+DNA methylation and histone demethylase activity was upregulated in OA-exposed crab, which are epigenetic mechanisms that control transcription through changes to chromatin structure and DNA accessibility (Gibney and Nolan, 2010).
 A large percentage of upregulated genes (18%) were associated with the regulation of transcription from RNA polymerase II promoters.
 Increased expression was also detected in genes that code for post-translational gene control, such as Exportin-5, which is involved in mRNA silencing by microRNAs (Yi et al., 2003).
 Given that OA results in widespread downregulation of a variety of biological functions, we posit that a primary purpose of the transcriptional regulatory response of OA-reared RKC is to shut down (or dampen) less-critical metabolic and biosynthesis processes as part of the overall stress response.
 In addition to the broad transcriptional effects, these regulatory elements may be responsible for the unleashing of transposable element activity in response to ocean acidification (Horváth et al., 2017).